AartikSarma/COVIDARDS/README.md

 This code performs robust regression of interferon (IFN) stimulated gene expression against SARS-CoV-2 viral load (rpm) in the tracheal aspirate (TA) samples reported in this study as compared to nasopharyngeal (NP) swab samples we [previously reported](https://doi.org/10.1038/s41467-020-19587-y).
 Also included in the repo are the NP swab gene counts & metadata and the interferon gene set used.

-## SingleCell_COVIDARDS_Data_Ingest_QC_Clean.ipynb
+## SingleCell_COVIDARDS_Data_Ingest_QC_Annotated.ipynb
 This code ingests all single cell data used in the ARDS study.
 This data was generated using the 5' 10x Single Cell V(D)Jv1.1 method.
-Data was ingested, QC'd, Batch Corrected and Annotated using the Scanpy pipeline https://scanpy.readthedocs.io/en/stable/.
-Cell type composition was also analyzed within the ARDS cohort.
-This code includes two separate analyses one with all patients and another focusing only within COVID positive individuals.
+Data was ingested, QC'd, Batch Corrected using Harmony https://github.com/immunogenomics/harmony and Annotated using the Scanpy pipeline https://scanpy.readthedocs.io/en/stable/.
+Cell type composition was also analyzed within COVID19 patients within the ARDS cohort.